Anon (film)

-Anon is a 2018 British-American science fiction thriller film written and directed by Andrew Niccol, and financed by Sky Cinema Original Films.
-The film stars Clive Owen and Amanda Seyfried, with Colm Feore, Mark O'Brien, Sonya Walger, Joe Pingue, and Iddo Goldberg appearing in supporting roles.
+Anon is a 2018 cyberpunk thriller film written and directed by Andrew Niccol.
+An international co-production of Canada, Germany and the United States, the film stars Clive Owen and Amanda Seyfried, with Colm Feore, Mark O'Brien, Sonya Walger, Joe Pingue and Iddo Goldberg appearing in supporting roles.
 Set in a futuristic world where privacy and anonymity no longer exist, the plot follows a troubled detective (Owen) who comes across a young woman (Seyfried) who has evaded the government's transparency system.

-The film was released internationally as a "Netflix Original" on the streaming service, from 4 May 2018, whilst in the United Kingdom and Ireland, the film was released in cinemas by Altitude Film Distribution and through on-demand by Sky Cinema on 11 May 2018.
+The film was released in the United States, Canada and other territories on Netflix on 4 May 2018.

 Plot

 In the near future, humanity lives in a technologically advanced, dystopian society.
 The government requires that everyone receive an ocular implant that records everything they see.
 The implant provides an augmented-reality head-up display to the user with information about anyone and anything they may see, as well as recording the user's view.
 Investigations into crimes amount to detectives reviewing video and assessing whether an alleged perpetrator is innocent or guilty.

-Sal Friedland (Clive Owen), a detective with the metropolitan police force, crosses paths with a young woman (Amanda Seyfried) who appears to trigger a glitch in his ocular implant, as no data about her is retrieved.
+Sal Friedland, a detective with the metropolitan police force, crosses paths with a young woman who appears to trigger a glitch in his ocular implant, as no data about her is retrieved.
 When he reviews his own record of that day, he finds that every single frame of her has been mysteriously deleted.
 At work, Sal is handed several homicide cases where the victims' own visual records of their deaths are replaced with the killer's point of view, thus hiding the killer's identity.
 At another murder scene, Sal chases the apparent killer only to nearly be killed when they hack his implant and change what he sees in real time.

 It is discovered that all the victims hired someone with the expertise to delete pieces of their visual records that were either humiliating or incriminating.
 The detectives determine that the unknown woman Sal encountered earlier has the ability to manipulate the system in this way, making her their primary suspect.
 Sal goes undercover, creating a false history as a stockbroker who engages in a brief affair with a prostitute.
 Using this as the pretext for her services, he makes contact with the woman - who uses the handle 'Anon' - and asks to have his encounter with the prostitute deleted.
 With his team on standby in the adjacent apartment, the initial plan to apprehend Anon fails when she successfully covers her tracks.